Chipdelmal/dataViz_CADi/README.md

 # dataViz CADi

-This repository contains the materials for the "Data Visualization" three days intensive [CADi](http://sitios.itesm.mx/va/capacitacion/1_2.html) (["Cursos de Actualización en las Disciplinas"](http://sitios.itesm.mx/va/capacitacion/1_2.html)) course taught at ["Tecnológico de Monterrey"](https://tec.mx/es) Institute.
+This repository contains the materials for the "Data Visualization" three days intensive [CADi](http://sitios.itesm.mx/va/capacitacion/1_2.html) (["Cursos de Actualización en las Disciplinas"](http://sitios.itesm.mx/va/capacitacion/1_2.html)) course taught to professors at ["Tecnológico de Monterrey"](https://tec.mx/es) Institute.
 It hosts a compendium of materials and activities designed to develop and improve skills to make charts and plots more interactive/appealing, and to show some of the tools we can use to achieve better exposure of our work in scientific, and engineering applications.

 <br><img src="./docs/media/images/headerImage.jpg"  width="100%"><br>